GhanaOfficial Name: Republic of Ghana

 If you are a woman traveling abroad, please review our travel tips for Women Travelers.

-LGBT RIGHTS: Consensual same-sex sexual relations are criminalized as a misdemeanor in Ghana.
-Although the U.S. Embassy is not aware of any recent arrests or prosecutions for such activities, they remain illegal under some interpretations of local law.
+LGBT RIGHTS: Ghana’s criminal code outlaws “unnatural carnal knowledge” which is frequently interpreted by local authorities as consensual same-sex sexual relations and is criminalized as a misdemeanor in Ghana.
+The U.S. Embassy is aware of two recent arrests and related extortion attempts for such activities, but has received no reports of prosecutions.
 For more detailed information about Lesbian, Gay, Bisexual, and Transgender (LGBT) rights in Ghana, you may review the State Department’s annual Country Reports on Human Rights Practices.
 For further information on LGBT travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in Ghana, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Ghana’s Persons with Disabilities Act (2006) explicitly prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, health care, air travel and other transportation, and other domains.
 The government does not systematically or overtly discriminate against persons with disabilities, but such persons may experience societal discrimination.
 The law provides persons with disabilities access to public buildings “as far as is practical.”
 However, most buildings, transportation, and educational facilities do not provide for people with special needs.
 Because many streets are not well maintained or unpaved, and sidewalks are not prevalent, individuals in wheelchairs or who have difficulty walking face challenges.